zombozo12/EvilBot/README.md

 ## DISCLAIMER

-I do not own the source code of LineCross, I developed it.
+I do not claim the source code of LineCross to be mine.
+I just use & developed it.

 Usage of EvilBot for kicking group targets without prior mutual consent is **inappropriate**.
-It is the end user's responsibility to obey all applicable local, state and federal laws.
+It is the end user's responsibility to obey all applicable local.
 Developers assume no liability and are not responsible for any misuse or damage caused by this bot chat.

 ## Description